-B. Next, write a policy proposal to recommend a solution for the above issue.
 Note: This is not an opinion/position paper.
 Your conclusions will be based on the scientific research you uncover.

-Use the following outline present the proposal:
+Follow the steps below to generate the proposal structure:

 Introduction

 In the introduction, you should set-up the purpose for the policy proposal, provide a bit of background on the topic, and present your thesis.